Narrowboat Stoves: The Burning Questions

 Diesel Heating

-Manufacturers like Webasto (check price on Amazon) produce fantastic heating systems and act just like central heating in homes.
+Manufacturers like Webasto (check price on Amazon) produce fantastic heating systems that act just like central heating in homes.
 They have programmable timers, just like the ones at home, and the heat gets distributed via radiators.

 The only issue with this system is it runs on the diesel in your fuel tank and can be costly to run.
 Most narrowboats have diesel heating as a backup source of heat.